uk59823/mail2mqtt/README.md

 * ../total: total number of messages in the postbox
 * ../unread: number of unread messages
 * ../count: number of messages that were filtered
-* ../found: list of filtered messages as JSON dump
+* ../found: list of filtered messages as JSON dump (including: filtername, from, mail, subject, body, received, sent)

+(all dates ISO8601 formatted)